Write your own blog

 Substack is probably one of the biggest blogging success stories of the last few years: a newsletter platform that is also a blog, complete with feed reader and (for a fee) custom domain use.

 Bloggers on Substack can choose to make some of their posts accessible only to paid subscribers, and the platform does a good job of recommending new blogs to people who are already subscribed to others.
-As a company, it has rightly received criticism for very lenient content moderation policies that allow for some hateful views to thrive, but the software itself is solid.
+As a company, it has rightly received criticism for very lenient content moderation policies that allow for some hateful views to thrive (including actual Nazis).

 Blogger